Documentation

 CPU and memory quotas

-On general-use machines, per-user CPU and memory quotas are enforced to ensure fair resource sharing.
+On login nodes, per-user CPU and memory quotas are enforced to prevent resource starvation:

 NodeCPU Quota (% of 1 core)Memory Quota (bytes)